 Having the mindset of "it's cheap to call" will catch up with you in the long run, the same way that spending $5 on coffee every couple of hours will quickly leave you broke!
 These stages are about chip conservation.

 There is little to gain from stealing the blinds as they're so small, so you should be playing a tight preflop range to take advantage of the players playing loose ranges.

 In the middle period of a poker tournament, the blinds start to increase and antes are introduced, meaning that if you don't want to get blinded away you need to start playing more hands.
 This is where we move away from the tight preflop ranges we were using in the early game and start to open up more.

 This involves stealing the blinds more often from late position, re-stealing against late position opens, defending your blinds wider.
 We can expect that other players will also start to loosen their ranges, which is why we can fight back against their open raises by 3betting them more and defending our blinds more often.
 By doing this, we give ourselves a great opportunity to pick up chips from weaker players

 Chip accumulation is vital at this stage of the tournament as it sets up how you'll be able to play once we enter the bubble/money phase of the tournament.

 Bubble and Money Period

-This is arguably the most important phase of the tournament as this is where we're going to be fighting for real dollars instead of just chips.
-The "bubble" phase is the period just before you make the money.
+This is arguably the most important phase of the tournament, as this is where we will be fighting for real dollars instead of just chips.
+The "bubble" phase is the period before you make the money.

-Your stack size will dictate how you're able to play during the bubble phase.
-If you have a big stack, you're able to play extremely wide and put a lot of pressure on opponents that have short stacks.
+Your stack size will dictate how you can play during the bubble phase.
+If you have a big stack, you can play extremely wide and put a lot of pressure on opponents with short stacks.
 This is because if they go all in and lose they're eliminated from the tournament and make $0, whereas if you put them all in with your big stack and lose you're still in the tournament.